The element of surprise and delight is at the heart of being a small business owner. But can it also benefit your tax bill?

 Be careful with deducting gifts that might be considered entertainment expenses.
 For example, if you give a client tickets to an entertainment event, is that a gift or entertainment?

-Generally, if you attend the event with the client, the tickets should be treated as an entertainment expense.
+Generally, if you attend the event with the client (whenever we can do that again), the tickets should be treated as an entertainment expense.
 If you give tickets to a client and don’t attend the event, it can be considered a gift.

 This distinction is important because the TCJA eliminated the deduction for entertainment expenses as of January 1, 2018.